ychen-207523/Sentimental-Analyzer-Pro/README.md

 - Need instant help? discuss over community chat to get help from other community members
 - Join our mailing list for regular updates
 - Join our discord forum for updates or support or discussions.
 [Join Here!](https://discord.gg/xYkUnvdzP9)
-- Or just want to be part of our journey and get to know more about the C.E.L.T and its team
+- Or just want to be part of our journey and get to know more about the Sentiment Analyser Pro and its team

-**Visit our web page to be part of [C.E.L.T. community](https://factual-squash-083.notion.site/C-E-L-T-The-Sentiment-Analyzer-f771d9e92c494c9b85a4faeb6e3621a1)**
+**Visit our web page to be part of [Sentiment Analyser Pro community](https://www.notion.so/Sentiment-Analyzer-Pro-df3c7c6680974d08bbb80ccff21a1ebb)**

 ---